 An easy Blue Mountain Day trip from Sydney can take you to the world of breathtaking natural views, waterfalls cascading over the cliffs, rugged terrain, deep valley and gorges, and marshy swamps.
 The Greater Blue Mountain area includes around 8 national parks and is a part of the Great Dividing Range.
 It might interest you to learn that the entire place is so enormous that some of its areas are still remote and inaccessible.

 Here we have listed some of the factors that have put the Blue Mountains on the world heritage list.

 One of the main reasons that Blues Mountains have made its place in the World Heritage list is due to its biodiversity.
 There are several natural hidden gems in this area, which you can visit as a part of your Blue Mountains tours from Sydney.
-One of such gems is relic species is the Wollemi Pine, an endangered and rare species of pine trees found in the remote part of the Blue Mountains.
+One such gem is relic species is the Wollemi Pine, an endangered and rare species of pine tree found in the remote part of the Blue Mountains.
 Other spectacular sites here include the Three Sisters, Wentworth Falls, and so on.

 The Blue Mountains area also offers unique soil and landscape most favourable for the Australian flora and fauna to adapt and evolve.
 You will be surprised to learn that this place is the home to many rare and endangered species like

 - Fauna– Tiger Quoll, Blue Mountain Water Skink, Koala, etc.